mcosovic/JuliaGrid.jl/docs/src/manual/pmuStateEstimation.md

 Hence, upon detecting bad data, the `detect` variable will hold `true`.
 The `maxNormalizedResidual` variable retains the value of the largest normalized residual, while the `label` contains the label of the measurement identified as bad data.
 JuliaGrid will mark the respective phasor measurement as out-of-service within the `Measurement` type.

 Moreover, JuliaGrid will adjust the coefficient matrix and mean vector within the `PMUStateEstimation` type based on measurements now designated as out-of-service.
-To optimize the algorithm's efficiency, JuliaGrid resets non-zero elements to zero in the coefficient matrix and mean vector:
+To optimize the algorithm's efficiency, JuliaGrid resets non-zero elements to zero in the coefficient matrix and mean vector, effectively removing the impact of the corresponding measurement on the solution:
 ```@repl PMUOptimalPlacement
 analysis.method.mean
 analysis.method.coefficient